 Another type of blog that has emerged in recent years is the vlog, or video blog, which works in a similar way to a traditional blog - except that the medium of communication is video instead of writing.
 Because blogging is so popular, with many people seeing it as a way to earn a primary or supplementary income, there are a huge number of tools you can use to create a blog.

 There are many free platforms, such as Blogger or Tumblr.
-Or you can build your own blog using free website builders like Wix or Weebly, or the most popular blogging tool, WordPress.
-Read our Wix review, our Weebly review, and our WordPress review to learn more about these services.
+Or you can build your own blog using free website builders like Wix (opens in new tab) or Weebly (opens in new tab), or the most popular blogging tool, WordPress (opens in new tab).

-All of the services listed above and in our guide to the best free blogging site are worth considering, with the sites mentioned able to take care of web hosting for you so you don’t have to pay for it yourself.
-However, WordPress can also be self-hosted if you’d like more control over the hosting environment: check out our guide to the best WordPress hosting to see which hosts we recommend.
+All of the services listed above and the best free blogging sites (opens in new tab) are worth considering, with the sites mentioned able to take care of web hosting for you so you don’t have to pay for it yourself.
+However, WordPress can also be self-hosted if you’d like more control over the hosting environment, via the best WordPress hosting (opens in new tab).

 3. Product and services affiliation